Trip to Guadalajara (July

 Bottles of Don Viejo tequila are (amazingly) filled by hand.

-They actually use a funnel to fill the bottles, and manually put the top on and seal it.
+They actually use a funnel to fill the bottles, and manually put the top

 Not a mechanical device in sight.